Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Community benefit agreements under discussion

-Lessons: Community engagement matters.
+Lesson: Community engagement matters.
 Even with a determined developer, townships can negotiate conditions and phasing to preserve future control.

 Loudoun County, Virginia (Data Center Alley)